fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrik, I have two quick questions.
+Is the full-stack developer position typically a small-company/start-up notion or is that ubiquitous throughout the industry?
+Also, what do you think about the idea that the full-stack position only exists for companies to save money?
+I've come across this opinion a few times, but I have no idea about the level of truth in this opinion.

 > Outsourcing : when, why, and how much ?

 > I don't know front end development, should I start with backend part and find someone later for UI.
 How to approach web project? keeping in mind I don't have front end developer for now.